amrbasiony97/employee_console_app/README.md

 ## Usage

-You can run the program in linux and windows:
+You can run the program in Linux and Windows:

 ### Windows
 `./bin/windows/employee_system.exe`